Learning from your future

 When you have found your answers there are a couple of ways that you could use them.

-First, you could define in detail what you think an ideal outcome looks like for each category (what would ’10’ look like in each case) and then create a detailed plan to get there.
+You might define in detail what you think a perfect outcome would look like in each category (what would ’10’ look like in each case), then create a detailed plan to achieve them all.
+But in a changing world that plan might not last long.
+And as you get older your priorities might change.

 As Steve Jobs put it: